Singkawang: Demographics

-Food Autenthic Culinary
+Food

 Chinese food especially Hakka style dominates the food stalls or small restaurants, but Teochew style is also available.
 Minang style food can also be found here.
 Unique food like Rujak Ju Hie (鱿鱼炒; rojak with dried squid) is one of delicacies in Singkawang.
 Tofu (bean curd) Singkawang is famous in West Kalimantan, also Kembang Tahu (腐皮; silky smooth tofu with sugar gravy) is very popular in this city.
 Singkawang is also famous for its cakes.
 The variety of cakes is surprising and available from early morning till midnight.
 Choi Pan (菜粄:Steamed vegetable dumplings) is one of the many special traditional Chinese delicacies.
 Believed to be of Hakka origin, it consists mainly of fragrantly stir-fried yam bean wrapped in a slightly chewy translucent skin and is steamed to perfection.
 There are also have several Malay food such as Bubur Paddas (Malay's spicy porridge), Pedak (fermented shrimp paste) and Nasi Lemak.
 Kopi tiam (咖啡店; local coffee shop) with strong bitter robusta coffee can be found every where.
 Peaceful and safe feeling for everyone makes Singkawang to be one of the cities with lively night.
 One may enjoy various food in Pasar Hongkong from porridge, kwetiau, fried rice, nasi lemak, rujak (fruit & vegetables salad), cakes coffee stall.
 And the prices of the food are surprisingly cheap.
 Local people enjoy the night with their friends discussing the local hottest issues, singing, or playing cards.